 - You have signs of a skin infection—such as a hot, red rash that spreads quickly.

 - You have a fever over 102° F.

 When you need an antibiotic, which one should you use?

 When you need an antibiotic, ask your doctor if you can use generic amoxicillin.
 It is usually the best choice.
-It costs about $4 for a prescription.
+It costs less than $10 for a prescription.
 It works just as well as brand-name antibiotics, such as Augmentin, that cost much more.

 What about a CT scan?

 A CT scan is a series of X-rays.
 It gives your doctor a picture of your sinuses.
 Some doctors recommend a CT scan when you have a sinus problem.
 But usually you do not need a CT scan.
 Generally, you only need a CT scan if you have sinus problems often, or if you are thinking about having sinus surgery.